 It doesn’t matter if you’re a sole trader or part of a huge organisation, writing using ‘I’ or ‘we’ is the only way to go.
 But never ‘we’ when there really is only you.
 It’s disingenuous and you’re not the queen.

 Many of your audience will know words and terms that are specific to your industry.
-Too many of those words however can make for a real boring read:
+If you’re talking exclusively to that audience, knock yourself out but often those words can make for a really boring read:

 You’re going to need to find the balance between jargon terms and engaging content, good luck!